SoftwareAG/c8y-docs/content/users-guide/optional-services-bundle/tenant-sla-monitoring.md

 ### Prerequisites

 The management tenant needs to be subscribed to the application “Tenant-sla-monitoring” to see any monitoring results.

 ![Sla-monitoring subscribe](/images/users-guide/sla-monitoring/sla-subscribe.png)

-For details on application subscription, refer to [Administration > Managing Tenants > Subscribing to applications](/users-guide/enterprise-edition#subscribe) in the User guide.
+For details on application subscription, refer to [Enterprise Tenant > Managing Tenants > Application](/users-guide/enterprise-tenant#subscribe) in the User guide.

 ### How the service works

 Every 5 minutes, the Tenant SLA Monitoring service probes for the response time of each tenant, and all its sub-tenants (if not disabled), and stores the results.

 To be able to do so, the service automatically subscribes to all sub-tenants of a subscribed tenant, to get its credentials and gain access to its API.

 Moreover, for each subscribed tenant (i.e. management tenant), a source in the Device Management application is created in which the monitoring results, including those of the sub-tenants, are stored as measurements.